Demi-urge/menace_sandbox/docs/autonomous_sandbox.md

 candidate by calling `dependency_utils.collect_local_dependencies`.
 When `SANDBOX_RECURSIVE_ORPHANS=1` or `SANDBOX_RECURSIVE_ISOLATED=1`, this walk follows each import chain so supporting files are queued alongside the target module.
+Use `SANDBOX_MAX_RECURSION_DEPTH` or `--max-recursion-depth` to cap how deep these chains are explored.
 The collected set is executed by `SelfTestService`, which validates the isolated module and only forwards passing paths back to `auto_include_modules` for integration into `sandbox_data/module_map.json`.